tru-ID/app-example-android/README.md

 - A [4Auth Account](https://4auth.io)
 - The [4Auth Node Server](https://gitlab.com/4auth/devx/4auth-node-server) & Node.JS installed
     - Follow the instructions within the 4Auth Node Server README
+    - A local tunnel solution such as [ngrok](https://ngrok.com/) when using a real mobile device
+    - The URL to the [4Auth Node Server](https://gitlab.com/4auth/devx/4auth-node-server) is configured via a variable named `AUTH_ENDPOINT`.
+It defaults to `http://10.0.2.2:4040`.
+Update to the ngrok URL.
 - An Android phone with a SIM card and mobile data connection

 ## Getting Started